kbridson/rails-demos-and-deets-2021-test/demo-root-route.md

 In this demonstration, I will show how to make a page the "root" page—that is, the default page that is displayed if no resource path is added to the URL.
 We will continue to build upon the _QuizMe_ project from the previous demos.

-If you navigate to the QuizMe app's root (<http://localhost:3000>), you'll notice that it still has the old default Rails project page.
-We probably want this to be something more useful for our app, like the Welcome page.
+If you navigate to the QuizMe app's root (<http://localhost:3000>), you'll notice that it still has the old “Yay!
+You’re on Rails!”default page.
+We'd like this to be something more useful for our app, like the Welcome page.

-We can change what root routes to by adding the following code to the top of the block in the `config/routes.rb` file:
+Change what page the app's root URL goes to by adding the following root route to the top of the block in the `config/routes.rb` file:

 ```ruby
 root to: redirect('/welcome', status: 302)